intuition-dev/INTUITION2/docs/README.md

 ```

 Instead of `.` you can specify any path.
-Also, the fact that we are generating this static content allows us to have the entire webapp served by a CDN
+Also, the fact that we are generating this static content allows us to have the entire Web App served by a CDN

 ## SASS